20/21 Funding Round is now closed

 - Children Under Five.

-- Communities where there is a disproportionate risk of drowning and water injuries, including: Māori, Pacific peoples, Asian, new immigrants, low decile schools and hard to reach or remote communities.
+- Communities where there is a disproportionate risk of drowning and water injuries, including: Māori, Pacific peoples, Asian and new immigrants

 - Locations with a high risk and number of drowning and water injuries and/or align with our water safety strategies in Auckland, Waikato and Bay of Plenty.